 Over the years, Motilal Oswal Group has conducted various Wealth Creation Studies.
-These studies and our passion for equity investing have helped us hone a unique and focused investing process that can be summarised in 4 letters - 'QGLP'.
+These studies and our passion for equity investing have helped us hone a unique and focused stock-picking process that can be summarised in 4 letters - 'QGLP'.

-Where; 'Q'uality denotes Quality of the business and management, 'G'rowth denotes Growth in earnings and sustained RoE, 'L'ongevity denotes Longevity of the competitive advantage or economic moat of the business and 'P'rice denotes our approach of buying a good business for a fair price rather than buying a fair business for a good price.
-QGLP has helped us identify many multibaggers in our portfolios as can be seen in the performance of our PMS schemes
+Where Q denotes quality of business and management, G denotes growth in earnings and sustained RoE, L denotes longevity of the competitive advantage or economic moat of the business and P denotes our approach of buying a good business at a fair price.
+QGLP has helped us identify many multibaggers in our portfolios as can be seen in the performance of our equity mutual fund schemes and PMS strategies.